oss-review-toolkit/ort/docs/config-file-licenses-yml.md

 The `licenses.yml` file holds a user-defined categorization of licenses.

-You can use [examples/licenses.yml](examples/licenses.yml) as the base configuration file for your scans.
+You can use the [licenses.yml example](./examples/licenses.yml) as the base configuration file for your scans.

 ### When to Use